FAQ

 C: hello, dad

-Only when we get to the constructor of C are both x1 and x2 initialized.
-Therefore, constructors of A and B risk running into NullPointerExceptions.
+Only when we get to the constructor of C are both x1 and x2 properly initialized.
+Therefore, constructors of A and B risk running into NullPointerExceptions, since fields are null-valued until set by a constructor.

 Explanation